-Inspired by the incredible fate of Yasuke Kurosan, an African slave (originally from present-day Mozambique) who became the only black samurai in Japanese history, choreographer Smaïl Kanouté explores the sensitive and aesthetic encounter between Africa and Asia through the idea of merging of identities as artistic forms.
+Inspired by the incredible fate of Yasuke Kurosan, an enslaved African man (originally from present-day Mozambique) who became the only black samurai in Japanese history, choreographer Smaïl Kanouté explores the sensitive and aesthetic encounter between Africa and Asia through the idea of merging of identities as artistic forms.

 Drawing on martial arts, African warrior dances and urban dances, Kanouté has created a hybrid dance performed by culturally mixed performers.
 Through their bodies and their voices, it pays homage to bushido, the samurai code of honour, telling us the story of the metamorphosis of oppressed bodies into proud and uplifted ones.
 Between heritage, appropriation and self-creation, the choreographer paves the way for our identities to become.